-After all, the land title on a recently sold $31.1-million mansion in the city's affluent Point Grey neighbourhood lists a "student" as the home's primary owner.
+After all, the land title on a recently sold $31.1 million [$24.2 million USD] mansion in the city's affluent Point Grey neighborhood lists a "student" as the home's primary owner.

 Tian Yu Zhou, whose occupation is simply "student," owns 99 percent of the 14,600 square-foot property, one of the most expensive in the province.
 While many young Vancouverites are eating raw food out of their vans to get by, young scholar Zhou is apparently chilling in his five-bedroom, eight-bathroom crib, complete with a landscaped swimming pool, "bocce court," and views of the ocean and mountains, all sitting on 1.7 acres of land.